This article will examine Green USPs for SMEs, which stands for Green Unique Selling Points for Small and Medium Enterprises.

 Green SMEs in the Retail Sector

-The retail sector has been subject of much criticism due to environmental concerns surrounding the ‘fast fashion’ industry in particular.
-This provides opportunities for SMEs in the sector to engage in fundamental differentiation through sustainability principles.
-A 2020 study from McKinsey and Co found that 63% of consumers consider a brand’s promotion of sustainability as an important purchasing factor.
-This asserts the utility of smaller brands engaging in green principle emphasis to compete for consumers attention against less environmentally conscious large multinational competitors.
+The retail sector has been criticised due to environmental concerns surrounding the ‘fast fashion’ industry.
+This provides opportunities for SMEs in the sector to differentiate themselves fundamentally through sustainability principles.
+A 2020 study from McKinsey and Co. found that 63% of consumers consider a brand’s promotion of sustainability an important purchasing factor.
+This asserts the utility of smaller brands engaging in green principle emphasis to compete for consumers’ attention against less environmentally conscious large multinational competitors.

-This is reflected in the rise of responsible fashion brand Nobody’s Child who have become a significant part of women’s fashion in the UK.
-This brand emphasises there sustainability goals and lay-out a responsible brand commitment, which includes standards on sustainable materials and waist reduction.
-There is also a growing recognition of the level of consumer concern for sustainability among established large retailers such as Asos.
-As a retailer they have moved to 100% recyclable bags.
+This is reflected in the rise of responsible fashion brand Nobody’s Child, which has become a significant part of women’s fashion in the UK.
+This brand emphasises its sustainability goals and lays out a responsible brand commitment, which includes standards on sustainable materials and waste reduction.
+There is also a growing recognition of consumer concern for sustainability among established large retailers such as Asos.
+As a retailer, they have moved to 100% recyclable bags.

 A 2020 study from RSA found that 35% of women intend to buy fewer clothes in the future.
 This asserts the impact of the increasing expectation among consumers that quality rather than quantity will likely help characterise the future retail sector.
-Further, the research also found that during the COVID-19 pandemic, 28% of people are recycling or reusing more clothes than normal.
-This provides opportunities for smaller clothing brands to engage consumers on sustainability and durability rather than price.
-This helps level the field against larger, lower-priced competitors.
+Further, the research also found that during the COVID-19 pandemic, 28% of people were recycling or reusing more clothes than usual.
+This allows smaller clothing brands to engage consumers on sustainability and durability rather than price, helping level the field against larger, lower-priced competitors.

 Moreover, research conducted in 2020 by IBM found that 57% of consumers are willing to change their purchasing habits to help reduce negative environmental impact.
-This may provide SMEs with an opportunity to engage consumers in the future, who have previously ignored their business because of the negative connotations that large retailers hold when it comes to sustainability.
+This may allow SMEs to engage consumers who have previously ignored their business because of the negative connotations that large retailers hold regarding sustainability in the future.

 Summary: Green USPs for SMEs

-The creation of green USPs for SMEs is a process that can be systemic or relatively simple through implementing a few initial steps.
-It is concerned more with the overall identity and operations of a business, rather than just its marketing efforts, as green marketing should act more as a complement.
+The creation of green USPs for SMEs is a process that can be systemic or relatively simple by implementing a few initial steps.
+It is more concerned with a business’s overall identity and operations than just its marketing efforts, as green marketing should act more as a compliment.
 There is clear evidence that consumer expectations and demands are changing, and with that comes a level of opportunity for SMEs across sectors.
-In a crowded digital marketing space, it is essential that SMEs look to provide clear and unique communications, in order to stand out.
-Moreover, it is a green USP and clear communications around this that can help to engage consumers in such an environment.
+In a crowded digital marketing space, SMEs must look to provide clear and unique communications to stand out.
+Moreover, a green USP and clear communications around this can help engage consumers in such an environment.